 Why did Henry Cavill leave The Witcher?

-Henry Cavill left The Witcher due to creative differences with Netflix about adapting the source material.
-Cavill advocated for closer book accuracy while the show’s direction diverged from Sapkowski’s novels.
-Liam Hemsworth replaces Cavill starting Season 4, which adapts Baptism of Fire.
+Rumor has it that Henry Cavill left The Witcher due to creative differences with Netflix about adapting the source material, but this was never confirmed by either party.
+Cavill was known for advocating for closer book accuracy while the show’s direction diverged from Sapkowski’s novels.
+Liam Hemsworth replaces Cavill starting Season 4.

 Is Witcher Season 4 worth watching?